oroinc/documentation/user/back-office/system/configuration/commerce/search/search-synonyms.rst

 .. note:: For faster navigation between the configuration menu sections, use :ref:`Quick Search <user-guide--system-configuration--quick-search>`.

-3. Сlear the **Use Default** check box.
+3. Сlear the **Use Default** checkbox.
-4. Select the **Enable Search Synonyms** check box to add the ability to search for synonyms during the full-text search in the storefront.
+4. Select the **Enable Search Synonyms** checkbox to add the ability to search for synonyms during the full-text search in the storefront.
 5. Click **Save Settings**.

 .. image:: /user/img/system/config_commerce/search/search-synonyms-config.png